WSU-CptS322-Fall2021/TermProject-BadTeam/Documents/SoftwareRequirementsSpecification.md

 2. **UX Ease of Use:** In order to ensure that our user interface is easy and straightforward to use, we will impose a rule that from any point in the software, one should require a **maximum** of 4 clicks to reach any other functionality in the software.
 3. **Minimized Page Reloads:** Within time-sensitive parts of the application, (most obviously the timed challenge portion, this principle could apply elsewhere as well) the user should not experience **any** full page reloads to minimize the delay to users in time critical moments.
 4. **English Localization:** Our typing interface, regardless of the method that we use, should support all valid English language characters and punctuation, both during challenge creation and challenge taking.
+5. **Web Application:** As per the assignment requirements, the project will be devloped as a web application using web-development frameworks.

 ----
 # 3. User Interface